aunum/arc/README.md

 ![logo](./static/logo.png "Logo")

-Arc is a declarative, minimalist, automation forward machine learning platform.
+Arc is a declarative, minimalist, automation-forward machine learning platform.
 It aims to commoditize models by standardizing their IO, making it easy to consume models from _any_ source using your language of choice.

 Arc makes the machine learning development lifecycle lightweight and ergonomic.
 Arc models and jobs can easily be shared and reused within a team, company, or the larger world.